seeker89/unikernels/README.md

 * __Compatibility__ containers package existing software and run it unchaged.
 Unikernels require compiling the kernel together with the application.
 There are some solutions that can produce a Linux binary for debugging and a kernel image for production.
 Keeping your unikernel (mostly) Linux-compatible [is possible](https://unikraft.org/docs/features/posix-compatibility/), but requires some glue.

+Currently, the only two with commercial support I could find are [Unikraft](https://unikraft.org/) and [NanoOS](https://nanos.org/).
+If you're looking to learn to make your own, check out [StardustOS](https://github.com/StardustOS/) used to teach at St Andrews university, which includes a [minimal kernel for Xen](https://github.com/StardustOS/minimal) that's easy to browse through.

 ## Unikernels